Recent Advances in Multi-modal 3D Intelligence: A Comprehensive Survey and Evaluation: Image-assisted 3D Scene Understanding and Generation

-The 3D+2D multi-modal scene understanding can be subdivided into the multi-modal outdoor/indoor 3D object detection and multi-modal outdoor/indoor 3D semantic segmentation.
-The chronological overview of existing 3D+2D multi-modal approaches from 2020 to present is shown in \cref{time_axis_3d_add_2d}.
+Studies of 3D image-assisted 3D scene understanding and generation can be divided into 3D object detection with point cloud and image, 3D semantic segmentation with point cloud and image, and stereo 3D reconstruction from 2D images.
+The chronological overview of current 3D image-assisted 3D scene understanding and generation approaches from 2020 to the present is shown in Figure~\ref{fig:timeline-1}.